Opening hours (including unplanned temporary closures)

 Changes to opening hours prior to bank holidays

 Community Pharmacy England would like to remind pharmacy owners that core contractual/supplementary hours can be changed by the application/notification to the ICB.
-For core opening hours 3 months should be allowed for the application, whereas for decreasing supplementary opening hours 5 weeks’ notice is required.
+For core opening hours at least 3 months should be allowed for the application, whereas for decreasing supplementary opening hours 5 weeks’ notice is required.

 It is customary for some pharmacies to close early on Christmas Eve or New Year’s Eve, or other days on or adjacent to religious holidays but the Terms of Service require this to be planned, and notified to NHS England 5 weeks in advance if the hours that are affected by the early closure are supplementary hours, and subject to an application to change, at least three months in advance if the hours are core contractual.
 It is likely that applications to change core hours will be rejected unless the pharmacy owner demonstrates that they are able: